 When you set a realistic and achievable goal, you may not need to put much effort into employee motivation.
-It’ll help your agents easily meet those goals and any other Key Performance Indicator (KPI) that you set for them.
+It’ll help your agents easily meet each goal and any other Key Performance Indicator (KPI) you set for them.

 Clear, attainable goals can help your agents visualize the path needed to achieve them and develop their own motivators to see them through.